Dfroom/module_19_challenge/README.md

 Here is the screenshot from streamlit showing the Candidate selection screen.
 ![alt text](Code/Streamlit.png)

-Here is the Ganache Homescreen showing the corresponding amount o f eth taken from my account.
+Here is the Ganache Homescreen showing the corresponding amount of eth taken from my account.
 ![alt text](Code/Ganache.png)

 Here is the Ganache transaction history.